 As you can see, applying ED drastically increases your chances of getting accepted, while applying REA offers a smaller boost.
 You should know that just applying EA does not offer much of a boost to your chances of acceptance.

 When you apply to a school ED, you make a binding commitment to attend; that’s why you can only choose one school to apply to ED.
-This signals a high level of interest in the school and guaranteeing your attendance help’s a school’s yield.
-The yield is the percentage of admitted students who go on to matriculate at the school and is used for generating US News rankings, among other things.
+This signals a high level of interest in the school, and guaranteeing your attendance help’s a school’s yield.
+The yield is the percentage of admitted students who go on to matriculate at the school, and is used for calculating US News rankings.

-This isn’t to say that you shouldn’t apply EA, or that doing so will hurt your chances.
-SImply that applying EA doesn’t offer much of a boost, if any, to your admissions chances.
+We aren’t trying to say that you shouldn’t apply EA, or that doing so will hurt your chances.
+Simply that applying EA doesn’t offer much of a boost, if any, to your admissions chances.
 That said, being able to finish most, if not all, of your applications by November is a wonderful thing.

 Final Thoughts

-College applications are stressful, and this is only increased by the opaque language which surrounds the process.
+College applications are always stressful, and this is only increased by the opaque language which colleges employ.
 We hope that by defining these terms, you will be better able to approach your college applications strategically (for more on that, see our article on application strategy).